threefoldtech/weblets_pocs/poc1/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-POC implements the threefold login SDK and the pkid SDK.
+this is a POC implements the threefold login SDK and the pkid SDK.
-After login there will be a variable in localStorage named profile that has user derived seed. from that seed we get the keypair (public, private keys) using the pkid lib then we use the client to set and get the values
+After login there will be a variable in localStorage named profile that has user derived seed. from that seed we get the keypair (public, private keys) then with the help of the pkid lib the app allow the user to store and retrieve data from the jimper PKID.

+[PKID](https://github.com/threefoldtech/pkid) is a public Key Indexed Datastore.
+You can save plain or encrypted data in a public key index; as long as you are the owner of the secret corresponding to that public key.

 ### Prerequisites